 Not one desk height is perfect for everybody.
 “Standard desk size is designed to fit the “average” user, and no one person is completely average.
 Height, leg length, arm length — even the ratio of your torso to legs — contribute to how comfortable a desk feels during daily use.

-When a desk doesn’t fit the body, it tends to lead to bad posture.
-If your desk is too high, you may find that your shoulders and wrists are raised.
-In some cases, a desk that’s too low may even result in slouching and rounded shoulders.
+When a desk doesn’t fit the body, it can lead to poor posture.
+If your desk is too high, you may find yourself raising your shoulders and wrists.
+In some cases, a desk that’s too low can even lead to slouching and rounded shoulders.
 Sometimes these little annoyances can cause chronic pain.

 Ergonomic desk height.
-A good ergonomic desk supports a neutral body posture that includes keeping your elbows close to your body on desk level and relaxed shoulders.
+A good ergonomic desk supports a neutral body posture, including keeping your elbows close to your body at desk level and relaxed shoulders.
 This is why desk height should be determined by who will be using the desk, not only by generalization standards.

 Desk Height vs User Height